A Chekanov-Eliashberg algebra for Legendrian graphs: Preliminaries

 \subsection{Maslov potentials on Legendrian graphs}

-For a Legendrian link $\Lambda$, a {\em Maslov potential} is a function\footnote{It is usually defined by using the front projection.} from subarcs of $\Lambda$ to a cyclic group $\fR$, such that the difference between potentials of two adjacent arcs in the front projection is precisely $1\in\fR$.
+For a Legendrian link $\Lambda$, a {\em Maslov potential} is a function with values in a cyclic group $\fR$---$\ZZ$ or $\Zmod{m}$ in practice---whose domain is the set of subarcs obtained by removing cusps from the front projection of $\Lambda$, such that the difference between potentials of two adjacent arcs in the front projection is precisely $1_\fR\in\fR$.
+Therefore the changes of the potential are concentrated at the cusps at where the tangent space of the Legendrian is parallel to the $y$-axis.

-If $\Lambda$ is a knot, then the relations between two adjacent arcs determine a unique Maslov potential up to translation but if $\Lambda$ is a link of $n$ components, then the degree of freedom for defining a Maslov potential becomes $n-1$.
+On the other hand, if $\Lambda$ is a knot, then the relations between two adjacent arcs determine a unique Maslov potential up to translation but if $\Lambda$ is a link of $n$ components, then the set of Maslov potential is an affine space modeled on $\fR^{n-1}$.
+That is, if we regard circles as graphs consisting of one vertex and one edge, then this means that the choices of Maslov potentials on different edges are independent to each other.

+In this section, we define $\fR$-valued Maslov potentials on the Lagrangian projections of Legendrian graphs by mimicking the above two ideas as follows: \begin{enumerate} \item Whenever one passes the tangent space parallel to $y$-axis, the Maslov potential changes; \item Each edge possesses a Maslov potential independently. \end{enumerate}

-\begin{assumption} Throughout this paper, the abelian group $\fR$ is assumed to be a nontrivial cyclic group with chosen generator $1_\fR$. \end{assumption}
+\begin{assumption} Throughout this paper, the abelian group $\fR$ is assumed to be a cyclic group with chosen generator $1_\fR$.
+If $\fR$ is trivial, then we regard $1_\fR$ as the identity $0$. \end{assumption}